 - As a focal point of the reservation, the tower would aid in drawing concern and support for the future of the reservation and all that it offers

 The surrounding towns of Bedford, Lewisboro and Pound Ridge are on record offering their support.

-If you would like more information or are interested in offering your support, please contact the Friends of Trailside Nature Museum and Ward Pound Ridge Reservation.
+If you would like more information or are interested in offering your support, please contact us and we will add you to our supporters list.